Officers & Board2022-11-05T12:22:28+00:00

 Meet our Officers and Board members

-Chief James Trzaski, 1st Vice PresidentSouth District in Middletown., Fire Chief
+Chief James Trzaski, PresidentSouth District in Middletown., Fire Chief

 Chief Trzaski began his firefighting career in 1985 as a volunteer with Beacon Hose Co.
 No. 1.
 In 1991, he started as a career firefighter with the Naugatuck Fire Department, from which he retired as Captain in 2014.
 Trzaski, also a past officer and Captain at Beacon Hose during his earlier tenure, served as Chief from 2014 until he was hired as a firefighter by South Fire District in 2016, where he quickly rose through the ranks to Deputy Chief.
 He left the department in July of 2020 and rejoined Naugatuck Fire Department where he served as Deputy Chief until his return to South Fire District.
 He currently is the Fire Chief of the South District in Middletown.